 Jun 6 update: Today was another big step in Bruno’s progress - we had a great day at the Arlington dog park.
 We strolled from one end to the other three times, then sat and let the other puppies stroll by to say “hello.”
-He remained on leash except when we played in the creek. (see video).
-He was non-reactive to most of the other dogs although there were a few he wasn’t sure how to properly interact.
+He remained on-leash except when we played in the creek (see video).
+He was non-reactive to most of the other dogs, although there were a few with whome he wasn’t sure how to properly interact.
 He continues with his group walks and accompanies my female GSD at her non-competative agility classes.

-FYI - He turned a lot of heads at the park today.....he's a real chamer - and the humans were drawn in!
+FYI - He turned a lot of heads at the park today...he's a real chamer, and the humans coulnd't help but pet him!

 ******Bruno is a very happy, sweet boy, just looking for his own person (or two).
 He does well on a leash and knows basic commands; he needs to continue with obedience training.
-He crates well, is very good about letting you know when he needs to go outside, and is quite a conversationalist when encouraged.
+He crates well, is very good about letting you know when he needs to go outside.
+He is also quite a conversationalist when encouraged.

 Your message has been sent to Virginia German Shepherd Rescue.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.